 This cheesecake is a fabulous combination of cinnamon, sugar, and creamy cheesecake all in one beautiful pie!
 (Be sure you read until the end, as I am going to share a really fun twist on this recipe!)
-If you love the Apple Crisp Cheesecake as much as I do, be sure to also try my award winning Apple Crisp!
+If you love the Apple Crisp Cheesecake as much as I do, be sure to also try my award winning Apple Crisp and Cheesecake Recipe!